 25. Societal Benefits

-Taking knowledge workers out of the commute means less stress on the commuting infrastructure, meaning that the roads, trains, and underground systems are freer for those who absolutely need to be physically at their job.
+Taking knowledge workers out of the commute means less stress on the commuting infrastructure, meaning that the roads, trains, and underground systems are freer for those who absolutely need to be physically at their jobs.
 This is a benefit to society.

 26. Increased Mortality